 Registering is easy - you'll just need your membership number which will be in the format of INTL7654321.

 Claims reimbursements can be paid through a local bank in a number of currencies.
 We use the exchange rate published in the International Currency Exchange (ICE) on your treatment date.
 For in-patient treatment this would be your date of admission, so long as that currency is one of the following:

 When receiving treatment in the in the UK we have a schedule of procedures and fees that sets out the limits we will pay medical practitioners, physiotherapists and complementary practitioners.

 If you’re covered on our Islands Health Plan or one of our global health plans, you’ll have access to hospitals in Europe, the Channel Islands and the UK.
 If you need treatment in the UK, we have a directory of hospitals where you’ll be able to receive your treatment.

 Whether you’ve opted for the standard or the extended network of UK hospitals on your plan, you can find a full list of them in this directory.

-To find one near you, use our provider search tool and select your country or nearest city.
+To find a healthcare provider near you, use our search tool to select your country or nearest city.
 You can even search based on the type of specialist treatment you need.

 *Please submit all claims within six months from the treatment date.
 We also recommend you keep a copy for your own records.